opensleep/openbed/README.md

 # openbed
 WIP project to build an open source cooling mattress.
 The goal of openbed is to provide a resource that allows you to affordably get a perfectly optimized sleep.
+To achieve this goal, all components should be sourced from common items without overuse of speciality vendors and custom parts.
+If a custom part is used, it should be simple to install and order a replacement from the design files.
+Soldering should be minimal and all parts should be simple to swap.

 ### Prototype 1 TODO:
 - [x] Test feasibility (concept works, simple to implement)